-Weld County School District RE-8’s Quest Academy is a K-8, core knowledge magnet school.
-The school was founded in 2005 for students seeking challenge and rigor.
+Weld County School District RE-8’s Kenneth Homyak PK-8 is a core knowledge magnet school.
 With smaller than average class size, Academy students regularly perform above average in every subject at every grade level.
 The temporary school location is located in the Sweetgrass neighborhood.
 Voters in 2016 approved a bond mill levy to construct a new school at the southwest corner of Speedway Boulevard and York Street in Dacono.
 The new school is scheduled to open in the Fall of 2018.

 Higher education becomes more affordable in Weld County through the Bright Future Grant Program.
 Set up as a workforce development fund, the Weld County Bright Future Grant Program is a tuition assistance program for Weld County high school graduates, GED recipients and Honorable Discharged U.S. Veterans seeking post secondary education or training from an accredited higher education institution or certified training program.

 - Aims Community College

 - Colorado School of Mines

 - Front Range Community College